sstelfox/stelfox.net/content/knowledge_base/linux/trim.md

            0   25565616   25565623          8
 ```

-The important thing to take into account is the "begin_LBA" column make note of
+The important thing to take into account is the `begin_LBA` column make note of
 this number and use it in place in the following commands.
 You'll need to
 replace `/dev/sda` with the device name matching your SSD.